bimdata/javascript-api-client/docs/ModelApi.md

 ## getRawElements

-> RawElements getRawElements(cloudPk, modelPk, projectPk)
+> RawElements getRawElements(cloudPk, modelPk, projectPk, opts)

 Retrieve all elements in a optimized format